10 Alternatives To Toilet Paper

 What To Do If There’s No Toilet Paper

-Yes, toilet paper is the softest most comfortable option for your tush, but if you are all empty on bathroom tissue than any form of paper can work.
-Newspapers, magazines, or any paper product that can absorb can really be a great alternative when toilet paper is not available!
+Yes, toilet paper is the softest most comfortable option for your tush, but if you are all empty on bathroom tissue then any form of paper can work.
+Newspapers, magazines, or any paper product that can absorb can really be a great alternative when your toilet paper is all gone!

 More common in European countries, Bidets are a great toilet paper alternative.
 The best part is these little toilet accessories can be purchased on Amazon for as little as $29.00.
 Do you have to wipe after using a bidet?
 Yes, but usually once to dry off!
 And honestly, a bidet sprayer is more sanitary than a paper roll.
 Think of it like this, if a bird popped on your arm would you want to simply wipe it off with paper or would you prefer a water source to clean it?
 Now apply that same logic to wiping your butt.